ioan-chera/eureka-editor/README.txt

 -----------

 SPACE
-* add a new vertex (begin drawing mode)
+* begin/continue line drawing
-* if a vertex is already selected, adds a new linedef too
-* with SHIFT key: continue in drawing mode
+* with SHIFT key: always continue line drawing
 * with CTRL key: inhibit creation of sectors

 d : disconnect all linedefs at the selected vertices